Suffixaufnahme: Case for Korean case stacking

 One of the studied phenomena is the "nominative" particle -ka being optionally suffixed to the subject in addition to the dative particle -eykey.
 However, there is an ongoing debate between the cases for and against case stacking.
 Traditionally, it has been assumed that ka is a case morpheme independent of the inherent dative case and allows noun phrases in the structure.
-The case of the dative subject itself is calimed to be inherently insufficient to allow its appearance in subject position, therefore, it must receive an additional case in its structure (e.g., the nominative case ka).
+The case of the dative subject itself is claimed to be inherently insufficient to allow its appearance in subject position, therefore, it must receive an additional case in its structure (e.g., the nominative case ka).
 The nominative case itself can thus also be overtly realized.

 That view contradicts the claim that nominative/accusative cases behave genuinely as case markers.
 Instead, it suggests that case alternations and grammatical subjecthood do not require nominals to exhibit nominative stacking.
 However, nominative stacked nominals behave like major subjects, and nominative stacking reflect their status as non-nominative major subjects.